-For the past twelve months, ONRSR, on behalf of the National Level Crossing Safety Committee (NLCSC), has been developing a National Level Crossing Portal.
-In time, this will allow for level crossing safety data to be available to a range of rail safety stakeholders, on demand, through a self-serve online portal.
-The data sets will assist decision makers in government, industry and among other stakeholders to be better informed when making safety investment and planning decisions or undertaking research.
-Significant progress is being made on stage one of the portal which will initially incorporate ONRSR occurrence data and some ALCAM data.
-With stakeholder engagement on the development and implementation of the first stage ongoing, a mid-2021 completion and launch date is being targeted.
+For the past twelve months, ONRSR, on behalf of the National Level Crossing Safety Committee (NLCSC), has been developing a National Level Crossing Portal - www.nlxp.com.au.
+This allows for level crossing safety data to be available to a range of rail safety stakeholders, on demand, through a self-serve online portal.
+The data sets assist decision makers in government, industry and among other stakeholders to be better informed when making safety investment and planning decisions or undertaking research.
+Stage one of the portal initially incorporates ONRSR occurrence data and some ALCAM data.

 The Rail Safety National Law (RSNL) requires that rail transport operators and road managers coordinate actions at a rail or road crossing to ensure that the safety risks have been identified and are minimised so far as is reasonably practicable.
 Penalties may apply to rail transport operators and road managers who breach their requirements at a rail or road crossing.

 The specific responsibilities of each are described in sections 106-108 of the RSNL.